 In 1990, Mr. Kantor was General Counsel of the Resolution Trust Corporation Oversight Board (the U.S. Federal agency responsible for supervision and oversight with respect to the S&L crisis).
 He served from 1987 until 1999 as Counsel to the American Academy of Diplomacy.
 Until 2014, he was a Senior Fellow at the Columbia Center for Sustainable International Investment (a joint undertaking of Columbia Law School and the Earth Institute at Columbia University).

-Interested parties should not rely on this website as a complete or updated source of disclosure information about Mark Kantor.
-Mr. Kantor does not maintain a current or complete list of engagements, publications, memberships or associations, whether on this website or otherwise.
-Mr. Kantor is a member of or teaches at a number of organizations.
-He is or may become a member of a board of editors of other periodicals.
+Interested parties should not rely on this website or Mr. Kantor’s CV as a complete or updated source of disclosure information about Mark Kantor.
+Mr. Kantor does not maintain a current or complete list of engagements, publications, memberships or associations, whether on his website or otherwise.
+He is a member of or teaches at a number of organizations.
+As noted above, he is Editor-in-Chief of TDM, from which he receives a small fixed honorarium, and is a member of boards of editors of other periodicals.
 Advertising, sponsorship or other support by such a periodical or its affiliates for conferences and similar events is a matter within the authority of the publishers of those periodicals, not the editors.
-Mr. Kantor is a member of the Board of Directors of the American Arbitration Association.
-He also attends numerous conferences and events related to inter alia mediation, judging, arbitration and litigation, business transactions, law and administrative, intellectual property, commercial, investment and finance law and participates on social networks such as Facebook and Linkedin.
-Mr. Kantor does not maintain records of fellow members, speakers, advertisers, sponsors, organizers, faculty, students, “friends”, authors, participants, committee members, employees or attendees of such organizations, periodicals or events, as that is not by itself a “known … relationship which might reasonably affect impartiality or independence in the eyes of any of the parties.”
-Canon II, Code of Ethics for Arbitrators in Commercial Disputes, American Bar Association (2004); General Standard 2, International Bar Association Guidelines for Conflicts of Interest in Commercial Arbitration (2004).
-Mr. Kantor requests any party in an arbitration for which he is proposed as an arbitrator to promptly disclose any facts or circumstances leading that party to question his impartiality or independence as soon as that information is reasonably available to the party and, for that purpose, to undertake a reasonable continuing search of publicly available information promptly after learning of his prospective appointment as arbitrator.
-He makes a statement substantially similar to this paragraph in disclosure statements for all arbitrations for which he is nominated as an arbitrator.
+Mr. Kantor also attends numerous conferences and events related to inter alia arbitration and litigation, international business transactions, international law and commercial, investment, project finance and finance law.
+He participates on several social networks, including Facebook and LinkedIn.
+He also publishes and speaks regularly on issues of international arbitration and international law and business, including damages and valuation issues in disputes.
+It is likely that he has had contacts, therefore, with numerous individuals and organizations that are engaged to serve as expert witnesses or consultants on damages issues in disputes for which he is proposed to serve as an arbitrator.
+Mr. Kantor does not maintain records of fellow members, speakers, advertisers, sponsors, organizers, faculty, students, authors, participants, “friends,” “connections,” committee members, employees or attendees of such organizations, periodicals or events, as that is not by itself, “from the point of view of a reasonable third person having knowledge of the relevant facts and circumstances,” a matter that “would give rise to justifiable doubts as to the arbitrator’s impartiality or independence.”
+General Standard 2, International Bar Association Guidelines for Conflicts of Interest in International Arbitration (2004); Canon II, Code of Ethics for Arbitrators in Commercial Disputes, American Bar Association (2004).
+Mr. Kantor requests any party in an arbitration for which he is proposed as an arbitrator to promptly disclose any facts or circumstances leading that party to question his impartiality or independence as soon as that information is reasonably available to the party and, for that purpose, to undertake a reasonable search of information and make reasonable inquiries promptly after learning of Mr. Kantor’s prospective appointment as arbitrator.
+In light of current jurisprudence in the United States and elsewhere, including Applied Industrial Materials Corporation v.
+Ovalar Makine Ticaret Ve Sanayi, A.S., 492 F.3d 132 (2d Cir.
+2007), Mr. Kantor makes a statement substantially similar to this paragraph in disclosure statements for all arbitrations in which he is nominated to serve as an arbitrator.